 It boosts creativity in young minds, increases concentration levels, develops problem-solving skills, improves short-term memory, reduces stress, etc.

-Effectively Using Brain Teasers for Kids in the Classroom
+4 Tips to Effectively Use Brain Teasers for Kids in the Classroom

 Most people like to solve problems and face a challenge.
 If you can choose a brain teaser relevant to the course you teach, your students will be more interested in solving them.